isontheline/pro.webssh.net/documentation/src/docs/documentation/terminal-state-bar/examples.md

 title: State Bar Examples
 ---
 # State Bar Examples
-Ready to paste items for the [State Bar](index.md).
+A few commented items to learn how [State Bar](index.md) scripts work.
 Create an item (Settings → Terminal → State Bar → Add), give it a name and an icon, and paste the script.
 See the [JavaScript API](javascript-api.md) for the details of what a script can use.

+!!! tip "Looking for ready-made items?"
+    The [WebSSH Library](library.md) holds dozens of items (system, storage, network, Docker, Proxmox, web APIs, homelab…) that you import in one tap, without copying anything.

 !!! tip "Built-in first"
     Several of these examples now exist as [built-in items](index.md#built-in-items) (connection, address, terminal size…).
 They are kept here because they are the simplest way to learn how items work.